Colin Scott (rugby league): Background

 Born in Charters Towers, Queensland, Scott is of Indigenous descent and played his junior rugby league for Souths Townsville, alongside future teammate Gene Miles.

 Playing career

 Scott played senior rugby league for Souths Townsville, where he first represented Queensland in the interstate series in 1979.
 In 1980, he moved to Brisbane, joining the Easts Tigers.
 That season, he was selected at fullback for the first ever State of Origin game, despite being in reserve grade at the time.

 In 1981, Scott moved to the Wynnum Manly Seagulls, starting at fullback in their BRL's Grand Final victory over Souths Magpies a year later.
-In 1983, Scott was selected at fullback in the Australian side for their second Test match against New Zealand after an injury to incumbent 1982 Kangaroo Tour fullback Greg Brentnall.
+Despite being the incumbent Queensland fullback for 3 years, Scott missed a place on the 1982 Kangaroo tour of Great Britain and France.
+He would go on to make his Test debut at fullback for Australia in their second Test match against New Zealand at Lang Park in 1983 after an injury to incumbent Test fullback Greg Brentnall.
 Despite 25 appearances for his state during his career (including 17 State of Origin appearances), Scott did not represent Australia again.
+Scott was sent off 18 minutes into Wynnum's semi-final win over Southern Suburbs in 1984, and subsequently missed the grand final.